You’ve never been to counselling before…

 So what happens?

-The kind of therapy I’m offering here is talking therapy, where we sit in a room together for 50 minutes, every week.
+The kind of therapy I’m offering here is talking therapy, where we sit in a room together, most likely for 50 minutes, every week.
 Put very simply, you bring whatever you need to bring, and and we work together to help you make sense of it.
 Sometimes you might not want to talk much, (or at all), and that’s okay too.
+The work does not have to be complex – if you have never felt heard, just the simple act of being listened to can be very powerful and transformative.
+Other times, unpacking the complexities of how the past interacts with the present can be extremely enlightening.

 Can’t I just talk to my best friend/brother/mother?